gianordoli/web_js_fall_2015/lessons/08_websockets_1.md

 ## Lesson 8: WebSockets 1

 These two lessons will focus on fast client-server communication using WebSockets.
 We will discuss when to use WebSockets (versus AJAX) and the many applications of it.
-In the working session we will build a simple chat application using the Socket.io library.
+In the working session we will build a simple chat and a bare-bones multiplayer game using the Socket.io library.

 ---